MassivePixel/blog/src/pages/2019-02-12-razor-page-watcher/2019-02-12-razor-page-watcher.md

 ast: true
 ---

-Writing Razor Pages in ASP.NET Core is easy and fun.
-However, after using SPA frameworks for a long time, one of biggest productivity gains is hot reload i.e. refresh the page if the file is changed on the disk.
+Writing Razor Pages in ASP.NET Core is easy, fast and fun.
+To really add to the productivity we want to have hot reload - a staple of Single Page Application frameworks like React or Vue.
 Let's see it in action.

 <img src="screen.gif" style="width: 100%; box-shadow: 1px 1px 10px rgba(0, 0, 0, 0.7)" />

+If the source file is changed, reload the page opened in the browser.
+If using split screens or multi-monitor setup, being able to see changes without switching from the editor to the browser and manually editing the file is a huge time saver.

-OK, can we build this ourselves?
-The answer is resounding - yes!
+This doesn't come out of the box with ASP.NET Core, so can we build this ourselves?
+The answer is a resounding - yes!
 So let's do it in a couple of small steps.

 ## The goal